lfgg/lfgg.github.io/_posts/2018-12-31-luigis-creative-carnival.md

 The first place prize is a Game Maker Studio 2 Developer license valued at $99.
 The top three will also be featured in our newsletter with information about the developing teams and their projects.

 <b>How do I submit?</b>
-You may submit your project in the <a href="https://lfgg.jcink.net/index.php?showtopic=12">Luigi's Creative Carnival thread in the Project Patio on the Forums</a> and our game jam page on itch.io.
+You may submit your project in the <a href="https://lfgg.jcink.net/index.php?showtopic=12">Luigi's Creative Carnival thread in the Project Patio on the Forums</a> and <a href="https://itch.io/jam/luigis-creative-carnival">our game jam page on itch.io</a>.